All guides

 QR codes had a rough decade.
 They were clunky, required a separate app, and felt like a desperate attempt to bridge print and digital.
 Then the pandemic happened, every phone got a native scanner, and suddenly QR codes became the fastest way to move someone from the physical world to your digital one.

-In 2026, a well-placed QR code is a legitimate marketing tool.
+Done right, a well-placed QR code is a legitimate marketing tool.
 A poorly placed one still looks cheap.
 Here's the difference.

 Where QR codes actually work